BinghamtonRover/Firmware-Utilities/README.md

 Protobuf defines a format for how to represent our data, but we still need a method of sending that data.
 The dashboard uses a UDP connection over Ethernet, but the Teensy boards are too small for that.
 Instead, we use the widely-popular Controller Area Network (CAN), specifically designed for use within vehicles.
 The basic idea of a CAN bus is that all devices are connected to the same network (along the “bus”), and each message is packaged with an ID that specifies the intended recipient and purpose.

 The link above is very user-friendly; a more technical document can be found [here](https://www.ti.com/lit/an/sloa101b/sloa101b.pdf).
 Unfortunately, CAN only allows 8 bytes per packet, which is too small to accommodate most useful Protobuf messages.
-We are hoping to switch to [CANFD](https://www.csselectronics.com/pages/can-fd-flexible-data-rate-intro), which allows up to 64 bytes per packet, which is more than enough to fit all our Protobuf messages.
+We are hoping to switch to [CAN FD](https://www.csselectronics.com/pages/can-fd-flexible-data-rate-intro), which allows up to 64 bytes per packet, which is more than enough to fit all our Protobuf messages.

 ## Serial